This database provides a catalogue of all living reptile species and

 How to contribute photos

 We are always interested in good photos, especially of species which are not yet pictured in the database.
 Note that you should be the owner of the photograph or obtain permission from the photographer.
 Ideally you should also include a copyright statement right in the photo including a locality where the picture was taken.
-Finally, JPGs are preferred over prints and they should have a size of about 800 x 600 pixels (not much bigger and not much smaller).
+Finally, JPGs should have a minimum size of about 800 x 600 pixels (original files are fine, we can process them).
+If you can, please take photos of an animal from multiple sides, ideally whole animal and close-up of head from the side and the top, plus additional details.
+Often details are required for proper identification.

 Cao et al. (2000) Phylogenetic position of turtles among amniotes: evidence from mitochondrial and nuclear genes.
 Gene 259: 139-148